Bobrac3023/Secureworkspace/readme.md

 - The website is designed using the **"Mobile First"** Responsive approach using a structured layout and "meta" tags.
 - The website has four pages including the landing page.  **"Home", "Information", "Gallery" and "Contact Us"**.
 - The header includes the title of the website **" Taj Mahal- An Eternal Calling** and is common across all pages
-- The footer inlcudes the **"copyright"** and **"author"** details and icons for social media
+- The footer includes the **"copyright"** and **"author"** details and icons for social media
 - The chocie of foreground and background colors have the right contrast providing a rich user experience .
-- All images, inclduing the hero image has a **"alt"** element to cater for the visually impaired.
+- All images, including the hero image has a **"alt"** element to cater for the visually impaired.
 - All images in the gallery have the right resolution when viewed across screens with different viewports.
 - All External links open in a seperate tab **-"tickle your curosity"** on the home page and **"best time to visit"** section under the information page.
-- CSS media queires used where appropriate for different screen sizes.
+- CSS media queries are used where appropriate for different screen sizes.
-- Masonry layout used to align images in the **"Gallery"** page.
+- Masonry layout used to align **images** in the **"Gallery"** page.
 - Relative paths are used for refering to folders and files.
-- Favicon is  included to be displayed within the browser tabs and bookmarks bar is added for three different.
+- Favicon is  included within the browser tabs and bookmarks bar is added for three different screen sizes.
 - **"Keywords"** and **"Description"** incldued for search engine optimization.
 - **"Hover"** property used to hightlight pages on navigation bar, social media icons and **"tickle your curosity"** link on landing page.